The key to philodendron pink princess care is to give it plenty of indirect light to encourage the variegation and to not over water it…

 How To Propagate Philodendron Pink Princess

-These beutiful plants are easy to propagate, the key is to get a stem cutting with one node and one leaf, and let the cutting callous over for an hour or two to reduce the risk of rot.
+These beautiful plants are easy to propagate, the key is to get a stem cutting with one node and one leaf, and let the cutting callous over for an hour or two to reduce the risk of rot.
 Then plant the cutting up in a cup of moist sphagnum moss, and then put it in a bright window sill but to the side, away from direct sunlight.
 It should root within 4 to 8 weeks and start to put out new leaf growth in 2 months.
 You can then pot it up into soil and treat as a normal plant.
+Use a well draining Philodendron Soil.

 How Often to Water